hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 ### Step 2 Initial Manual Run
 {{%expand "Click to expand" %}}
 The solution runs automatically at the scheduled times you set in the deployment parameters.
-If you've had enough for today and want to stop, feel free to come back tomorrow, this part will complete automatically.
+If you've had enough for today and want to stop, feel free to come back tomorrow, this part will complete automatically and you can carry on with Step 3 to deploy the dashboard at that time.
 If you want to visualize data straight away, then let's continue.

 As part of the deployment we created a Resource Group to organize our resources into a single view.
 To view the Resource Group, browse to the **AWS Resource Groups & Tag Editor** service.
 ![Images/cidazure-setup-manual-resourcegroup](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-resourcegroup.png?width=600px)